WORKSHOP DAY

 Jochen Teizer, Professor, University of Denmark, Denmark.

-Jürgen Melzner, Professor, Bauhaus-Universität Weimar, Germany
+Jürgen Melzner, Professor, Bauhaus-Universität Weimar, Germany (online)

 Other information